ChibiOS/ChibiOS/testhal/STM32F3xx/IRQ_STORM/readme.txt

 *****************************************************************************
-** ChibiOS/RT HAL - EXT driver demo for STM32F4xx.                         **
+** ChibiOS/RT HAL - IRQ_STORM stress test demo for STM32F3xx.              **
 *****************************************************************************

 ** TARGET **

-The demo runs on an STMicroelectronics STM32F4-Discovery board.
+The demo runs on an STMicroelectronics STM32F3-Discovery board.

 ** The Demo **

-The application demonstrates the use of the STM32F4xx EXT driver.
+The application demonstrates the use of the STM32F3xx GPT, PAL and Serial drivers in order to implement a system stress demo.

 ** Board Setup **

-None required.
+None.

 ** Build Procedure **